What is Cannabidiol?

-Cannabidiol, or CBD, is a non-psychoactive, naturally occurring Cannabinoid derived from hemp.
+Cannabidiol, or CBD, is a non-intoxicating, naturally occurring Cannabinoid derived from hemp.

 CBD possesses many healthful properties that have led to its rapidly growing popularity.